allisterb/osiris/README.md

 Even if we can use inductive and frequentist reasoning to predict human conflicts and crises, the nature of societies as *open, complex systems* may make prediction of crises intractable *unless we use the right models and data and methods.*
 ![afcoin](https://dm2301files.storage.live.com/y4meKdvxRDnW5o5J4cpqeU-Si5wZWtmvANpnHfa8t72aVqXNUqGhpQDcID169QbA6Wn0wuOQXipOEEY0S31w8mk0v8GqiH6DYec5dt8YdxY3Y5Eh7IGTd5bdt1HliWfPDFYAC-J1QDQ98ZvJFC2bUMd6o3hl8U7-l9SYhuHTpgw3OuIjmL2-Y-AdXAqdxDQjvQO?width=1696&height=1238&cropmode=none)
-<sub>From <a href="https://parusanalytics.com/eventdata/presentations.dir/Schrodt.Forecasting.Lecture1.pdf">"Forecasting Conflict Lecture 1 - Technical Political Forecasting: An Overview"</a> by Phillip A. Schrodt 2013.</sub>
+<sub>From <a href="https://parusanalytics.com/eventdata/presentations.dir/Schrodt.Forecasting.Lecture1.pdf">"Forecasting Conflict Lecture 1 - Technical Political Forecasting: An Overview"</a> page 22 by Phillip A. Schrodt, 2013.</sub>

 Our inability to use better models and methods to forecast political conflict and crises and societal violence severely hinders our ability to craft effective policy and makes the world a more dangerous place.